 Several tours are offered that take into consideration the characteristics of a wide variety of disabilities.
 These tours are led by specially trained guides and include:

 Free guided tours are offered weekdays on the hour from 10 a.m. to 3 p.m., and weekends from noon to 3 p.m.
-Trained tour guides will lead tours through an accessible route of the Capitol Square complex.
+Trained tour guides will lead tours through an accessible route of the CS.

-Video and Audio iPod Podcast tours will present the opportunity to learn more about the Ohio Statehouse and its artwork and artifacts.
-The free video and audio podcasts for use on your mp3 player can be downloaded on "iTunes" by searching "Capitol Ohio."
+Video tours present the opportunity to learn more about the Ohio Statehouse and its artwork and artifacts.
+The free videos are available on this website.
 Sign Language Interpreted Tours: Tours of the Ohio Statehouse are available by prearrangement for individuals or groups who are deaf or hearing impaired.
 Printed scripts of audio tours may be available by request.

-The Ohio Statehouse Web site, www.ohiostatehouse.org, has accessible features built into the web pages, allowing it to be more convenient and more available to everyone - including users with disabilities.
-The Ohio Statehouse Web site was designed with "assistive technology" in mind, allowing people with disabilities to more easily use the Web site.
+The Ohio Statehouse website, ohiostatehouse.org, has accessible features built into the web pages, allowing it to be more convenient and more available to everyone.
+One way is to use the icon in the lower corner.

-You may request large-print for any of our print materials, including the Self Guided Tour Brochure and event programs, by contacting the Capitol Square Review and Advisory Board.
+You may request large-print copies of all our print materials, including the self-guided tour brochure and event programs, by contacting the Capitol Square Review and Advisory Board (CSRAB).